Possessive: From pronouns

 In languages that have a genitive case, the possessive forms corresponding to pronouns may or may not resemble the genitive of those pronouns.
-For example, in Russian, the genitive of я ja "I" is меня menya ("of me"), whereas the corresponding possessive is мой moy ("my, mine", in masculine singular nominative form).
+For example, in Russian, the genitive of я ya "I" is меня menya ("of me"), whereas the corresponding possessive is мой moy ("my, mine", in masculine singular nominative form).
 In German the two sets of forms are quite similar (for example, the genitive of ich "I" is meiner, the corresponding possessive pronoun is also meiner in the masculine singular nominative, and the possessive determiner is mein with various endings).

 Some languages have no distinct possessive determiners as such, instead using a pronoun together with a possessive particle – a grammatical particle used to indicate possession.
 For example, in Japanese, "my" or "mine" can be expressed as watashi no, where watashi means "I" and no is the possessive particle.
 Similarly in Mandarin Chinese, "my" or "mine" is wǒ de, where wǒ means "I" and de is the possessive particle.

 An alternative to the pronominal possessive determiner, found in some languages, including Finnish and Hungarian, is the possessive affix, usually a suffix, attached to the noun denoting the thing possessed.
 For example, in Finnish the suffix -ni means "my", producing forms such as taloni ("my house"), from talo ("house").
 Hungarian possessive suffixes are used in a similar way, as in háza ("his/her house"), formed from ház ("house").
 In Hungarian this affix can also be used when the possessor is represented by a full noun, as described in the next section.

 Pronouns other than personal pronouns, if they have possessive forms, are likely to form them in a similar way to nouns (see below).
 In English, for example, possessive forms derived from other pronouns include one's, somebody's and nobody's.
 There is however a distinct form whose for the possessive of the interrogative and relative pronoun who; other languages may have similarly functioning words, such as the Russian чей chey ("whose?").
 Another possessive found in Russian and other Slavic languages is the reflexive possessive, corresponding to the general reflexive pronoun; the Russian form is свой svoj (meaning "one's (own)", "my (own)", etc.).